 - Assistive Technology

-The accommodations listed above include typical accommodations approved by DR staff.
+The accommodations listed above include common accommodations approved by DR staff.
 However, there are times when a student’s documentation supports a more individualized accommodation.
 These accommodations would be determined and approved by the assigned Disability Specialist.